piccolo-orm/piccolo/docs/src/piccolo/schema/advanced.rst

 Migration support
 ~~~~~~~~~~~~~~~~~

-Schemas are also fully supported in :ref:`database migrations <AutoMigrations>`.
+Schemas are fully supported in :ref:`database migrations <AutoMigrations>`.
 For example, if we change the ``schema`` argument:

 .. code-block:: python